notRitter/SpawnerDocs/Guides/eventrecycling.md

 * No unused event clutter accumulates in memory.
 * Frame rate remains stable even after hours of gameplay.
-* Large-scale or continuous spawning becomes feasible.
+* Opens the door to large-scale and continuous spawning.
 * The engine avoids slowdown caused by hundreds of inactive events.

-This is how the spawner has been stress‑tested with **tens of millions** of spawns and unspawns without any performance loss.
+This spawner breezes through extreme stress‑tests with **tens of millions** of spawns and unspawns without any performance loss.

-### Why This Matters for Developers
+### Why This Matters

 Event recycling makes the spawner ideal for: